 The De Marke experiment in the eastern Netherlands was prompted by concerns over the environmental effects of dairy farming, particularly the nitrogen surplus generated over the nitrogen inputs, and the problems that surplus potentially caused for water, air, and soil quality.
 The experiment determined that a dairy could be just as profitable with a much lower nitrogen input than had conventionally been used in that area.
 Can you do a comparable (if by necessity much less detailed) analysis for any two of the farms we visit in Whatcom County?
 Is there room for any of those farms to decrease their nitrogen surplus and still remain profitable in today's economy?

 B. Is animal welfare in dairying (grazing where possible, smaller herds, less crowding, less frequent milking to reduce stress) compatible with profitability?
-Or do the cruel realities of the market dictate that cows need to be treated in as Tayloristic (see the Oenema rticle on management, page 159) a manner as possible in order to insure business sustainability?
+Or do the cruel realities of the market dictate that cows need to be treated in as Tayloristic (see the Oenema rticle on management, page 159; nothing to do with the shellfish company) a manner as possible in order to insure business sustainability?
 Or, as a third alternative, is less intensive dairying possible only for small niche markets such as those served by Jackie's Jersey or by Twin Brook?
 What does the answer to this question say about the possibility of long-term agricultural sustainability in general?